 Cameo.
 And yes closure with a great cameo at the end, hello Park Bo Gum!

 Dislikes: I think there was a soar in rating towards the end of the drama because there was an obvious crowding of ad placements.
 Hello Tifanny, Mercedes Benz, Samsung… too many to handle.
 But got to give them credit on how they integrated Montblanc so well at the start.

-Preview: Kang Sun Hyuk does everything to acquire important business deals even if that would mean joining a special rescue team in order to get a good glimpse of Miryeong forest, which has a potential to be turned into a resort.
+Summary: Kang Sun Hyuk does everything to acquire important business deals even if that would mean joining a special rescue team in order to get a good glimpse of Miryeong forest, which has a potential to be turned into a resort.
 He gets to share a house in Miryeong village with a surgical resident, Jung Young Jae, who got kicked out from a top hospital in Seoul because of an incident.
-“Love the set and the chemistry is not bad and you get to see shirtless Park Hae Jin!”

 Summary: A lady constable from the countryside, Cha Soo Young, tries to join RIU using her special ability to memorize what she sees in detail, as her passport to get a job as a detective.
 She starts working with the lady head of RIU after her ability was being noticed.
 She is then introduced to a famous profiler, Oh Hyun Jae and gets her skills tested.

 Likes: It’s quite a dark drama but it was sooo good I was hooked till the end!
 Why?
 Let’s dissect this…

 The crime, detective genre.
 I’m a huge fan of this type of drama especially if it’s done well.
 And this one is worth watching.
 It will leave you on a dark, scary mood but if you’re a fan, it’s satisfying.